-The Devil Wears Prada 2 Meme That Looked Like AI Was Human-Made
+The Devil Wears Prada Two Meme That Looked Like AI Was Human Made

-Image of Miranda Priestly in a fast-food restaurant, with text 'do you want lies with that?', created by Alexis Franklin with Procreate and Photoshop, imperfect appearance that fooled as AI.
+Image of Miranda Priestly in a fast-food restaurant, with text 'do you want lies with that?', created by Alexis Franklin with Procreate and Photoshop, imperfect look that fooled as AI.

 Manual technique to mimic AI flaws 🎨

 Franklin used digital brushes and blur layers to replicate the typical errors of automatic generators.
 The blurry letters and characteristic golden tone were applied by hand, without algorithmic intervention.
-The artist aimed to make the meme look cheap and careless, just what one expects from machine-created content.
+The artist aimed to make the meme look cheap and careless, exactly what is expected from machine-created content.
 The result confused even users trained in detecting synthetic art, proving that manual imitation can be more effective than AI itself.

 Fans celebrate that a human imitates better than a robot 😂